webfactor/laravel-backpack-documents/README.md

 If you want to overwrite the default routes, please create a route file at `routes/webfactor/documents.php` and define your routes there.

-To change the fallback language please see [spatie/laravel-translatable][link-spatie-laravel-translatable] for more information.
+For using translations check the installed version of [spatie/laravel-translatable][link-spatie-laravel-translatable] for more information.

 ## Change log